rxrdsoft18/nest-kafka/README.md

-# nest-kafka
+# POC Nestjs with Kafka
-Microservices using Kafka
+ Project using Nestjs with Kafka, three microservices and an API Gateway.

 ## Description
 Project to test the use of Kafka in a microservices architecture.